 In Summary, we reckon your baby will love how soft and comfortable reusable nappies are.
 Figuring out how reusable nappies work just takes a practice run and you’re off to the races.
 Once you learn how to use reusable nappies and how to wash reusable nappies, it’ll easily become part of your daily routine.

-There are many other ways to ‘green’ your babies room- from eco friendly design and using other non toxic products.
+Remember to keep your home safe for little ones and bear in mind that there are many other ways to ‘green’ your baby’s room- from eco friendly design and using other non toxic products.
 Have a little explore and see what other changes you can make today.